The calculator

 Does this checker include the federal IRA Section 25C credit?

 No — it expired December 31, 2025, accelerated by the One Big Beautiful Bill (Public Law 119-21).
 Colorado HEAR for Region 1 (Front Range) also closed April 28, 2026.
-Xcel Energy programs are the primary 2026 rebate stack, with Power Ahead Colorado launching summer 2026.
+Xcel Energy programs are the primary 2026 rebate stack, with Power Ahead Colorado (DRCOG) incentives planned for later in 2026.

 Why does the Whole Home Efficiency Bonus require 3+ measures?